raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 The advantage of this approach is that the sender of the proposal does not have to be the committer, which allows, for example, the DS to propose the removal of a client, or a client to propose that it be removed from the group.
-Note that the latter example is the only way that a client can remove itself from a group.
+Note that the latter example is the only way that a client can remove itself (i.e. leave) from a group.

 In MLS proposals can be committed "by reference" (if the proposal was sent separately before the commit), or "by value" if the proposal is sent as part of